se-edu/se-book/cppToJava/classes/definingClasses/text.md

 You can give a class any name you like. **The Java convention is to use <tooltip content="e.g., `MyHelloWord` rather than `myHelloWorld` or `myhelloword` or `my_hello_world`">PascalCase</tooltip> format for class names**.

-The code is usually placed in a file whose name matches the class %%e.g., the `Time` class should be in a file named `Time.java`%%.
+The code is <tooltip content="there are exceptions to this rule">usually</tooltip> placed in a file whose name matches the class %%e.g., the `Time` class should be in a file named `Time.java`%%.

 When a class is `public` %%(e.g., the `Time` class in the above example)%% it can be used in other classes.
 But the <tooltip content="Attributes are also called **instance variables**, because each instance has its own variables.">instance variables</tooltip> that are `private` %%(e.g., the `hour`, `minute` and `second` attributes of the `Time` class)%% can only be accessed from inside the `Time` class.